 Improved keyboard navigation

 From customers using assistive technologies to those who prefer not to use a mouse or trackpad, some users rely primarily on keyboards to get work done in Slack.
-To help, we’re improving the experience of navigating Slack with a keyboard to make it faster, more consistent and more reliable.
+To help, we’re making the experience of navigating Slack with a keyboard faster, more consistent and more reliable.

 Navigate with confidence using F6 and Tab